Changing a Parenting Plan/Child Custody Order

 It is not enough that you think your life has improved so much that the child should now live with you.

-*PARENTS IN THE MILITARY: If a parent involved in a modification action is in the military, and has been deployed, activated, or mobilized, special rules apply.
+- PARENTS IN THE MILITARY: If a parent involved in a Petition to Change Parenting Plan case is in the military, and has been deployed, activated, or mobilized, special rules apply.
 See a family law attorney for advice about your situation.
 Our publication Military Service and Petitions to Change Parenting Plans: Your Rights in Washington State has more information.

-- there is been a substantial change of circumstances in either parent's life or the child's life
+- there has been a substantial change of circumstances in either parent's life or the child's life

-- the modification is in the child's best interests
+- the change is in the child's best interests

 An example of a reason for a minor modification is a change in either parent's work schedule.
-Another reason for a minor modification might be that one parent wants to take the child on a longer vacation than allowed under the current Parenting Plan, because the child is older now and can spend a longer time away from the other parent.
+Another reason might be that one parent wants to take the child on a longer vacation than allowed under the current Parenting Plan, because the child is older now and can spend a longer time away from the other parent.

 A minor modification may not change custody unless one parent or custodian is moving with the child.

-I do not want to change the order, but I am having other problems with the other parent/custodian.
+I do not want to change the Parenting Plan, but I am having other problems with the other parent/custodian.
 What can I do?

-If you are happy with the current order, but the other parent has not been following it, or if you need the terms of the current order clarified, file for contempt or clarification, not for modification.
-If you just want to change the amount of child support a parent pays, file a separate action called "Modification of Child Support."
+If you are happy with the current order, but the other parent has not been following it, or if you need the terms of the current order clarified, file for contempt or clarification, not to change the parenting plan.
+If you just want to change the amount of child support a parent pays, file a Petition to Modify Child Support Order.
 Our publication called Changing Your Child Support Court Order publication has more information.
 Our Filing a Petition to Modify Your Child Support Court Order packet has forms and instructions.

 If a court has never signed a final Parenting Plan, you need to start a different kind of action to get one.
-Our publication called Parenting Plans has more information.
+Our publication called Parenting Plans: General Info has more information.

 The process is different.
 Our publication called Questions and Answers about Washington's Relocation Law has more information.

-You can find some of the law about modifying a Parenting Plan at most public libraries or online at http://apps.leg.wa.gov/RCW/default.aspx.
+Some of the law is at most public libraries or online at http://apps.leg.wa.gov/RCW/default.aspx.
 Some of the law is set out in the Revised Code of Washington (RCW) 26.09.260 and other parts of RCW 26.09.
-Some law about modifications comes from cases decided by courts.
+Some of the law comes from cases decided by courts.
 Ask your public library's reference section about how to find court cases.
 If you cannot afford to hire a lawyer for your whole case, some lawyers might be able to help you with some parts of your case for less pay.
 Example: You may hire a lawyer to research an issue for you, or to check over legal papers you have filled out.